NathanJamis/NathanJamis/README.md

 ### Hello there! 👋

-- 🔭 I’m currently working on a Recipe Book / Meal Planner application
+- 🔭 I’m currently working on a Recipe Book / Meal Planner application 🍽
 - 🌱 I’m currently learning Angular and Python
-- 👯 I’m looking to collaborate on new projects!
+- 👯 I’m looking to collaborate on new projects and learn new skills!

 ![Nathan's GitHub stats](https://github-readme-stats.vercel.app/api?username=NathanJamis&theme=dark&show_icons=true)
 <br/>